-Disneyland aims for a reopening: Should I go?
+Disneyland fans ask: Should I go when the park eventually reopens?

-In Asia, Disneyland Shanghai welcomed back visitors in May.
-Disneyland Hong Kong reopened on June 18.
-In the United States, Disney World is scheduled to receive guests starting July 11.

-And now the original Disney park that started them all has announced the date it hopes to reopen.
+Disney did not give a new reopening date for the Disneyland resort.

 Visitors take photos in front of the Castle of Magical Dreams at Hong Kong's Disneyland on June 18.
-The California version hopes to reopen on July 17.
-The question to ask yourself: Should I go?
+The California version hopes to reopen on July 17 but has delayed that plan for now.

 Anthony Wallace/AFP/Getty Images

+The move shows that the pandemic is still a undeniable fact of life.
+But we can still expect that on some unknown day -- and further in the future that we may have thought -- Disneyland will reopen.

-However, the pandemic is still a fact of life.
-Each potential Disneyland guest must ask themselves the same question: Should I go?
+At that time, each potential Disneyland guest still must ask themselves the same question they were asking before the announcement: Should I go?

-The answer you come up with involves three main considerations:
+The answer you come up with will involve three main considerations:

-1. The situation with the pandemic and reopenings is fluid.
+1. The situation with the pandemic and reopenings is fluid, as Disney's recent postponement announcement demonstrates.
 You need to keep up with the latest information and be flexible as things might change.

 2. You must think about your medical history and the level of risk you're willing to take for yourself and your party.

-Note: Editor's Note — This article was published Wednesday morning before the announcement Disneyland would postpone its July reopening.
-The story has been rewritten to reflect that breaking news.